 After passing through the quaint town of Robin Hood’s Bay, you’ll see a clearly signposted path directing you towards Whitby.
 Immediately, the Cleveland Way hugs the coastline, offering mesmerising coastal views.
 You’ll pass many stellar vantage points and landforms.
 These include Bulmer Steel, Castle Chamber, Cow and Calf, Craze Naze and Rain Dale.
-Beck and I enjoyed a good workout as we we were speed hiking along the undulating terrain.
+Beck and I enjoyed a good workout as we were speed hiking along the undulating terrain.

 After passing the raw and rugged Rain Dale area, you’ll pass further landmarks, including Clock Case Nab, Far Jetticks, Normanby Stye Batts and White Horse.
 You’ll then arrive at the Maw Wyke Hole at Oakham Beck.
 This is actually where the Coast to Coast Walk joins and shares its path with the Cleveway Way back to Robin Hood’s Bay.
 Anyway, you’ll continue further north, passing Hawsker Bottoms, Gnipe Howe, Widdy Head and Whitestone Point.

 Whitby Lighthouse – Saltwick Bay

 You’ll eventually pass Vanguard & Galatea Cottages at Whitby Lighthouse.
 Expect to see plenty of birdlife flying around the lighthouse.
 After passing the lighthouse and some fields, you’ll soon arrive at Saltwick Bay.
 Indeed, Saltwick Bay is one of the highlights of the Robin Hood’s Bay to Whitby Walk.